net-lisias-kspu/Kerbal-Joint-Reinforcement/README.md

-# Kerbal Joint Reinforcement /L
+# Kerbal Joint Reinforcement /L :: KSP 1.3

 Physics stabilizer plugin for Kerbal Space Program.
 Fork by Lisias.

+This branch is KSP 1.3 exclusive.

 ## In a Hurry